ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/style-guide/top-level-definitions.md

     const MIN_AGE = 20;
     ```

-* It is recommended to define the constants omitting the type descriptor, unless the type descriptor is used as the inherent type.
+* It is recommended to define the constants without the type descriptor, unless the type descriptor is used as the inherent type.

     **Example,**